Nicotine replacement therapy (NRT)

 NRT greatly increases your chances of staying off the smokes

-When you quit smoking, there are plenty of things you can do to make it much easier.
-You can get rid of all the lighters and ashtrays from your house, avoid certain triggers that would make you want to smoke, and take up exercise and healthy eating.
-One of the biggest things you can do to make quitting smoking easier is Nicotine Replacement Therapy (NRT)
+When you quit smoking or vaping, there are plenty of things you can do to make it much easier.
+You can get rid of all the lighters and ashtrays from your house, avoid certain triggers that would make you want to smoke or vape, and take up exercise and healthy eating.
+One of the biggest things you can do to make quitting easier is Nicotine Replacement Therapy (NRT).

 NRT is treatment that can reduce or remove the physical symptoms of smoking withdrawal.
 It is known to greatly increase your chances of quitting successfully.
 You can chat to your doctor, pharmacist or HSE Quit Team to see if NRT is right for you.